 Then, there is no harm in disclosing each other’s income, credit score or savings.
 Because both deserve to know about each other’s financial history.

 By disclosing the details, it doesn’t have to come to any conclusion.
 It is just a crucial step ahead in your relationship journey

 Know how to stop an argument in a relationship with zero efforts, while discussing finances

 Well, this is something that both the partner should clearly tell each other about their financial expectations.
 By financial expectations, I mean, both should express what they are intended to do with their money.

 When you are in a committed relationship, often both tend to share each other’s money, they have a joint bank account.
-In this case, suppose either of the one is a little bit spendthrift and the other is economic.
+Here, suppose either of the one is a bit spendthrift, and the other is economic.

-Here, both should sit and have a calm conversation about their expectations of spending money without being judgmental.
+Here, both should sit and have a calm conversation about their expectations of how they will gonna spend money without being judgmental.